Coffeehouse culture of Baghdad: Al-Karkh district

-Jubran Roastery & Café is Baghdad’s (محمصة ومقهى جبران للقهوة المختصة)pioneer of specialty coffee culture.
-Founded in 2019 by Mohammed Kamal—Iraq’s first SCA Authorized Specialty Trainer and certified Q Arabica Grader—the roastery imports ethically sourced, SCA-graded beans and roasts them in-house to light-and-medium profiles that showcase origin character.
-Inside the airy, minimalist café you’ll find Baghdad’s original on-bar V60 brew station, a rotating single-origin espresso menu, and weekly public cuppings where guests learn about extraction, water chemistry, and flavor mapping.
-Beyond the counter, Jubran runs SCA-approved barista courses, hosts the national AeroPress Championship through its events arm, and supplies professional gear via sister brand Kshta—making it a full-circle hub where Iraqi coffee lovers can taste, learn, and compete to global standards.

 Akama Café

 Al-Akama Café (مقهى العكامة) was an old coffeehouse that overlooked the Tigris River directly.
-Named after the old profession of al-Akam, the café was founded by a man named Hassoun al-Qahwaji who was known for his kindness which is what gained the café its fame and its nickname "Hassoun Café".
+Named after the old profession of al-Akam, the café was founded by a man named Hassoun al-Qahwaji, who was known for his kindness, which is what gained the café its fame and its nickname "Hassoun Café".
 The café is divided into two parts: the large rooms at the beginning, which are the public rooms, and the small rooms at the end.
 It had four palm trees and a few oleander trees.
 It was frequented by writers and dignitaries from the people of Karkh.
 Abdullah al-Qassab, the former Iraqi Minister of Interior, was one of its patrons.

 Al-Beiruti Café

 Al-Beiruti Café (مقهى البيروتي) is one of the oldest surviving resting stations and heritage coffeehouses in Baghdad, dating to the 17th century.
 Located on the sides of the Tigris River, it contains a floating hall and is active in the evenings.
-The coffeehouse is visited by all ages for entertainment and acts as a small forum in which issues related to economic, political, and other affairs are discussed regularly.
-In the spring of 1954, the levels of the Tigris River rose due to the abundance of rain, which led to the flooding of the city of Baghdad and the sinking of the original café.
+People of all ages visit the coffeehouse for entertainment, and it serves as a small forum where issues related to economic, political, and other affairs are discussed regularly.
+In the spring of 1954, the levels of the Tigris River rose due to the abundance of rain, resulting in the flooding of the city of Baghdad and the sinking of the original coffeehouse.
 In 1978, the government rebuilt and reopened the café.
-Al-Beiruti Café continued to provide its services to visitors and merchants since then and provides jobs for younger generations and has also been extended to include a floating hall.
+Al-Beiruti Café has continued to provide its services to visitors and merchants since then, offering jobs to younger generations, and has also expanded to include a floating hall.